by Andrea M. Darcy

 2. Contradicting theories can work together.

 Even if psychological theories appear to contradict each other, they might be helpful to you if they are combined.
-So an integrative therapist, if they feel two seemingly different approaches could help you, will find a way to use both with you.

 3. The client-therapist relationship is itself an important part of therapy.